amita-shukla/blog-1/content/parts/about.md

 <br/>

 Hi :wave: I'm Amita, a Software Developer with 6 years of experience.
-I mostly work in Backend, Big Data & Cloud Ecosystem, creating magic on data using Java, Scala, SQL and Bash.
-I maintain this blog built mainly on React, and also enjoy Machine Learning/ Python.
+I mostly work on Backend, Big Data & Cloud Ecosystem, creating magic on data using Java, Scala, SQL and Bash.
+I maintain this blog built mainly on React and GraphQL, and also enjoy Machine Learning/ Python.

 I believe in not restricting myself to the programming language or framework but rather focus on the purpose it solves, having switched gears between Python, Haskell, Groovy, .Net/ C#, PHP, C++ in the past.
 I am passionate about writing clean and maintainable code, and over time have inclined more towards type-safe languages.